isomerpages/jointpoly-ace/_about-us/Our People.md

 ## Our People

 The JP-AcE is led by a team of representatives from the five polytechnics.
-The academy team comprises of an Academy Head and four Education Staff Developers (ESDs) - one from each polytechnic, plus a Programme Administrative Executive (PAE).
+The academy team comprises of an Academy Head and four Education Staff Developers (ESDs) - one from each polytechnic, and a Senior Executive.

 ![](/images/ourpeople-%20senior%20executive.png)